Partners for Peace has been working to change attitudes, save lives, and end abuse for more than 45 years.

 With that thought in mind, Partners for Peace began our Library Campaign in 2003.
 That year during Domestic Violence Awareness Month we donated books and materials about abuse to every library in Penobscot County.
 A year later, the Maine Coalition to End Domestic Violence picked up the initiative and it became a statewide effort.

 Today, our Knowledge Empowers Campaign is thriving.
-Our goal is to make information, outreach materials, and resources accessible to every child, teen, and adult in Penobscot and Piscataquis Counties.
-Recognizing the pervasive nature of the problem and the widespread need for information, we donate books that appeal to many different audiences—including children, teens, and adults—and that cover many different topics.
+Our goal is to make information, outreach materials, and resources accessible to every child, youth, and adult in Penobscot and Piscataquis Counties.
+Recognizing the pervasive nature of the problem and the widespread need for information, we donate books that appeal to many different audiences—including children, youth, and adults—and that cover many different topics.

 Throughout October, participating public, private, and school libraries display the selected books and materials.
 Below are our 2017 books; check your local library’s catalog for previous years’ selections.